 - You could pass them maps immediately

 - …while sending a reminder when you have the booklets for them to pick up (unless you drop them off to them because it’s easier, or for the relational opportunity that yields).

-- If your churches agree on a combined-church prayer gathering or service, timing this for approx 2nd week March would mean the booklets are with you, so these could be passed out to volunteers at that same occasion.
+- If your churches want (or already have) a combined-church prayer gatherings or services, timing one for approx 2nd week March would mean the booklets are with you, so these could be passed out to volunteers at that same occasion.
 (For 2022: Easter is the second weekend of April in 2022)

-- Re booklets: These will be trucked to the central city of each province int he first week of March – with rare exception.
+- Re booklets: These will be trucked to the central city of each province in or by the second week of March.

 - DCs in towns then drive to pick up what they need for their town.
 We will tell you how many your town/city needs.